RuiRioPina/CargoMaster/BaseDados/US109/ScriptSQL.txt

 INSERT INTO LoadManifest(idLoadManifest, grossWeight, iso, idPosition, idVehicle)/*Fail, since the foreign key (idPosition) does not exist*/
 VALUES (40,1000,'3243',20,1);

-INSERT INTO Port(country, continent, name, latitude, longitude, idLocal)/*Fail, since the foreign key (idLocal) does not exist*/
+INSERT INTO Port(country, continent, namePort, latitude, longitude, idLocal)/*Fail, since the foreign key (idLocal) does not exist*/
 VALUES ('France', 'Europe', 'Nice', 83, 141, 89);

-INSERT INTO Warehouse(country, continent, name, latitude, longitude, idLocal)/*Fail, since the foreign key (idLocal) does not exist*/
+INSERT INTO Warehouse(country, continent, nameWarehouse, latitude, longitude, idLocal)/*Fail, since the foreign key (idLocal) does not exist*/
 VALUES ('Portugal', 'Europe', 'Lamego', 30, 142, 87);

 INSERT INTO TruckDriver(drivingLicense, idWorker)/*Fail, since the foreign key (idWorker) does not exist*/